KritikaK21/AI-Voice-Calling-Agent/README.md

 ## 👩‍💻 Author

-Kritika Aggarwal
+- Kritika Aggarwal
-📧 Email: kritikaaggarwal2227@gmail.com
+- 📧 Email: kritikaaggarwal2227@gmail.com
-🔗 Portfolio: (to be added when updated)
+- 🔗 Portfolio: (to be added when updated)

 ---

-### 📌 After adding the README
-Next step: insert screenshot links once they appear in the `assets` folder.

-Whenever you upload all screenshots, tell me the **exact file names**, and I’ll generate the **correct Markdown display code** so the images appear perfectly inside the README.

-Ready for the next step 🚀